EDIpack/EDIpackManuscript/Reply_RefereeB.md

 > *p.
 47: generate_kgrid is confusingly complex.
 There must be a simpler way to accomplish this.*

 We agree with the referee that the implementation of ${\tt generate_kgrid}$ could be simplified for clarity.
-The purpose of this function is merely to construct a uniform 2D grid in the Brillouin zone using the reciprocal lattice vectors, which can indeed be achieved with more concise or intuitive code.
+The purpose of this function is merely to construct a uniform 2D grid in the Brillouin zone using the reciprocal lattice vectors.
+In the case of the square lattice discussed in this example, this implementation is indeed rather overcomplicated, given the orthodonality of the reciprocal lattice vectors.
+Being completely generic, however, this function can also be used for less simple 2d lattices (e.g. triangular).
+We further note that in the way it is written, relying entirely on numpy functions, it avoids making use of explicit python ${\tt for}$ loops, which cause performance degradation when the requested number of k-points is large.

 More generally, we note that this step is not essential to the core functionalities provided by EDIpack, as it pertains only to the sampling of the Brillouin zone.
 For more involved tight-binding constructions, users may wish to rely on specialized libraries such as PythTB, which are designed for this purpose.
-Our goal here was only to provide a minimal working example for illustration.

 > *p.
 57: Is the footnote necessary?
 Will it be of interest to the expected readers of this paper?*